Ridham1582/Summer-Internship-2024---D23IT172/README.md

 ## Week 1

-During the first week of my course, I delved into the fundamentals of HTML and gained a comprehensive understanding of its core components.
+During the first week , I delved into the fundamentals of HTML and gained a comprehensive understanding of its core components.
 I learned about the importance of semantic elements, which are crucial for defining the distinct sections of a web page, thus enhancing its structure, meaning, and accessibility.
 I also focused on the best practices for writing HTML code, ensuring proper syntax and organization.
 This initial week provided me with valuable insights into various aspects of HTML, laying a strong groundwork for my future web development endeavors.

 ## Week 2